KimPrince/zf2-starter/README.md

     composer install
 ````

-3. Point a virtual host to my-directory/public, and browse the host to see the welcome page
+Step 3.
+Point a virtual host to my-directory/public, and browse the host to see the welcome page

 Usage
 -----